Bylaws of the Esperanto League for North America, Inc., As Amended by Plenary Vote of Members, July, 1996

 Section III – Officers of the League

 §301.
-The officers of the League shall consist of: President, Vice President, Secretary, Treasurer, and nine Directors.
-These thirteen officers shall consist the Board and shall govern the affairs of the League between Congresses.
+The officers of the League shall consist of: President, Vice President, Secretary, Treasurer, and six Directors.
+These ten officers shall consist the Board and shall govern the affairs of the League between Congresses.
 Each officer shall have one vote.

 §302.
 The President shall serve for three years, and shall preside at the annual Congress.
 The President shall be an ex-officio member of all League committees, standing or temporary, except the Nominating Committee.
 No President shall be elected for more than two consecutive terms.